 GABA helps brain health and function in several ways.
 But two in particular stand out.

-- GABA works by preventing neural signaling associated with anxiety from reaching other neurons.
+- GABA as one of two major inhibitory neurotransmitters works by preventing neural signaling associated with anxiety from reaching other neurons.
 It does this by attaching to the receptors that would otherwise excite those neurons.
 Over-stimulating neurons in certain areas of your brain is what causes anxiety-related symptoms.

 Researchers in Japan studied the calming effects of GABA with 8 volunteers.
 They had study subjects cross a suspension bridge as the stressful stimulus.
 The placebo subjects in this group showed significant drops in blood level markers indicating high stress levels.
 While the GABA group showed significantly higher blood levels of these same markers.